PNWDrew/dpos-pool/README.md

 - "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark
 - "8691988869124917015R" for rise

+## This is simply stripped of Lisk info, otherwise largely same as dakk's original.
+Tip the man!!!
 ## Configuration
 Fork this repo; edit config.json and modify the first lines with your settings: